lunfardo314/proxima/tests/nodes/README.md

    Per sequencer along the heaviest chain:
             $/af7bedde1fea.. : last milestone in the heaviest:        [1|0br]9d171f..[0], branches: 1, balance: 1_000_000_000_000_000 -> 999_999_999_000_000 (-1_000_000)
 ```
-which means the bootstrap chain now contains `1.000.000` tokens less (the rest is on ED25519 address).
+which means the bootstrap chain now contains `1.000.000` tokens less (those `1.000.000` are on the ED25519 address).

-In command above also creates database called `proximadb.txstore`, which will contain all raw transaction bytes.
-Currently, `txStore` contains a single transaction,
+The command above also creates database named `proximadb.txstore`, which will contain all raw transaction bytes.
-the one which transferred `1.000.000` to another output.
+This command also puts the bytes of the transaction which transferred `1.000.000` to another output, into the `txStore`.

 This step of creating bootstrap account is needed only for the bootstrap node.
 It is not needed when starting other nodes.
+The other nodes will start from genesis and then sync its state and transaction store with other nodes.

-Now we can start the node by running command in the working directory `0`:
+Now we can start the node by running command in the working directory `myHome/0`:

 `proxima`

 It will start the node and the bootstrap sequencer in it.
 The `sequencer ID` of the bootstrap sequencer
 is always known, so the `proxima.yaml` is pre-configured with automatic start of the bootstrap sequencer.

-The sequencer (this time it is controlling the whole supply, minus `1.000.000` on ordinary account), will start building
+The sequencer (this time it is controlling the whole supply, minus `1.000.000` on the ordinary account), will start building
-the chain of sequencer transactions (2 transactions per slot) and generate inflation for itself.
+the chain of sequencer transactions and generate inflation for itself.

-Not much useful work yet.
 With one-node network we can transfer tokens from account to account using `proxi`, however it is a centralized system yet.

 The node can be stopped with `CTRL-C`.

-## Run more nodes as 'access' mode
+## Run more nodes in 'access' mode
 We will start more nodes without running sequencers on them.
-Those nodes will allow full unrestricted access to the
+Those nodes will sync and validate the ledger along the
+heaviest chain of branches.
+It wil also provide full unrestricted access to the
-network through API, however they will not contribute to the consensus.
-It is like Bitcoin node without miner on it.
+network through API.
+However, those *access nodes* will not contribute to the consensus.
+In Proxima not nodes, but sequencers
+contribute to consensus.

-Let's make node running on the directory `0` as a separate background process for example using `tmux`.
+Let's make node running on the directory `myHome/0` as a separate background process for example using `tmux`.

-Now let's initialize genesis for the node `1` as described in the section [Initialize genesis for the node](#initialize_genesis_for_the_node).
+Now let's initialize genesis for the node `myHome/1` as described in the section [Initialize genesis for the node](#initialize_genesis_for_the_node).
-Then start the node on the working directory `1` with command `proxima`.
+Then start the node in the working directory `myHome/1` with command `proxima`.

-The node will start and will sync its state with the node `0`.
-It will keep receiving sequencer transactions from the
+The node will start and will sync its state with the node on `myHome/0`.
+It will keep receiving sequencer transactions produced by the
-sequencer on the node `0` and will keep updating its ledger state with new transactions.
+sequencer on the node `myHome/0` and will keep updating its ledger state with new transactions.
+Yoo will observe same transactions on logs
+of both nodes.

-Now let's repeat this step with nodes on directories  `2`, `3` and `4`.
+Now let's repeat this step with nodes on directories  `myHome/2`, `myHome/3` and `myHome/4`.

 After that, we will have all 5 nodes connected into the network of peers and exchanging transactions via gossip.
 We will be able to make transfers between accounts with `proxi` and all other
 functions of the distributed ledger.
-The network will keep running and having valid ledger state when we stop any node, except `0`.
+The network will keep running and syncing valid ledger state even when we stop any node,
+except the one on `myHome/0`.

-This will be a distributed network of peers, however it will be centralized: the bootstrap sequencer controls the whole supply
+This will be a distributed network of peers, however it will be a centralized system: the bootstrap sequencer on `myHome/0`
-of tokens and controls the network.
-Stopping that single sequencer will stop the network.
+controls the whole supply of tokens and controls the network.
+Stopping that single node will stop the network.

 ## Transfer tokens to another address
 In the 5 node network describe above, the genesis controller still controls all the tokens: `1.000.000` locked on the
-`addressED25519(0x3faf090d38f18ea211936b8bcf19b7b30cdcb8e224394a5c30f9ba644f8bb2fb)`, the rest `999.999.999.000.000`+inflation
+`addressED25519(0x3faf090d38f18ea211936b8bcf19b7b30cdcb8e224394a5c30f9ba644f8bb2fb)`, plus the rest `999.999.999.000.000`+inflation
 on the sequencer chain.

-We can see it by running command `proxi node balance` in the working directory `0`:
+We can see it by running command `proxi node balance` in the working directory `myHome/0`:
 ```text
 Command line: 'proxi node balance' using profile: ./proxi.yaml